How We Are Funded

 The Historic Buildings and Monuments Commission for England (HBMCE) was established by the National Heritage Act 1983 and until 31 March 2015 was known as English Heritage.

 On 1 April 2015 English Heritage separated into two organisations:

 - Historic England, the public body that champions and protects England’s historic environment and

 - The English Heritage Trust that looks after the National Heritage Collection consisting of 400 historic sites, such as Stonehenge and Dover Castle

 In the past, we were funded by a mixture of grant-in-aid (GIA) from the government and commercial income (memberships, admissions and retail etc) from running the National Heritage Collection,

 From 1 April 2015 the English Heritage Trust took over the day to day running of the National Heritage Collection, and Historic England no longer derived any income from this source.

 Income from grant-in-aid

-In 2016/17 Historic England will receive £86.57m in grant-in-aid from the Department for Culture, Media and Sport.
+In 2016/17 Historic England will receive £86.57m in grant-in-aid from the Department for Digital, Culture, Media and Sport.